nhsbsa-data-analytics/care-home-prescribing-2020-2023/inst/markdown/09_metrics_2.md

 There are 10 patient-months (from 3 patients) in this sample.
 Over the 10 patient-months, 70 items were prescribed.
 The mean number of items prescribed per patient-month (PPM) was therefore 70 / 10 = 7 items.
 This metric uses the sum of all items as the numerator and the total number of patient-months as the denominator.

-There are 10 patient-months in this sample.
-Over the 10 patient-months, 70 items were prescribed.
-The mean number of items prescribed per patient-month (PPM) was therefore 70 / 10 = 7 items.
-This metric uses the sum of all items as the numerator and the total number of patient-months as the denominator.

 Out of the 10 patient-months, only two of them had 10 or more unique medicines prescribed.
 Therefore, the percentage of patient-months with 10 or more unique medicines prescribed is 2 / 10 = 20%.
 This metric uses a count of patient-months satisfying a condition as a numerator and the total number of patient-months as the denominator.

 This analysis uses nine key prescribing metrics.
 Four of these calculate the mean value across patient-months, like the first example.
 Five of these see how many patient-months satisfy a condition out of all (or a selection of) patient-months, like the second example.

-All prescribing metric definitions are described in the ‘Analysis Metrics’ table.
+All prescribing metric definitions are described in the _Prescribing metric definitions_ table.
 Two metrics relate to cost and volume.
 Five polypharmacy metrics are based on metrics developed nationally and used in NHSBSA [ePACT2 polypharmacy dashboard](https://www.nhsbsa.nhs.uk/access-our-data-products/epact2/dashboards-and-specifications/medicines-optimisation-polypharmacy).
 Two of the metrics were generated from [research around medicines](https://www.nice.org.uk/guidance/cg161) associated with falls risk in elderly people.
 The required additional information to fully understand these metrics is presented below.

 The PPM metrics were calculated only using data from months where a patient received prescribing.
 If a patient was a care home resident for a given month yet received no prescribing, this month would not contribute towards PPM calculations.
 A care home resident with periodic repeat prescriptions could potentially have a drug allocation covering more than one month.
 Prescribing would only be allocated to the dispensing month.